Register your office to receive a $50 credit towards your first case.

 A lab that fully embraces digital dentistry can transform your practice’s efficiency.
 A smooth digital workflow means less room for error, faster turnaround times, and better communication.
 Look for a lab that makes it easy to submit digital impressions and manage your cases online.
 The process should be intuitive, from uploading scans to communicating specific instructions.
 A key feature to look for is compatibility with major intraoral scanners, which simplifies the process of getting your case to the lab.
 The ability to easily connect your scanner and send files directly saves valuable time and reduces the risk of distortion associated with physical impressions.

-Prioritize Clear Communication and Support
+Insist on Responsive Communication and Support

 When you have a question about a complex case or need to make a last-minute adjustment, you need a reliable point of contact.
 Great labs offer dedicated support and make communication simple.
 Find out if you’ll have a specific account manager or technician you can reach directly by phone or email.
 This personal connection is invaluable for building a strong working relationship and ensuring your specific preferences are understood and applied.
 A lab that values partnership will have an accessible team ready to collaborate with you on treatment planning and execution.

-Confirm Reliable Turnaround Times
+Ensure You Get Reliable Turnaround Times

 Predictable turnaround times are essential for managing your schedule and your patients’ expectations.
 An unreliable lab can cause frustrating delays, forcing you to reschedule appointments and damaging your practice’s reputation.
 When evaluating a lab, ask for their production schedule for Emax crowns and other common restorations.
 A professional lab will have clear, consistent timelines and will communicate proactively if any unexpected delays occur.
 This reliability allows you to schedule follow-up appointments with confidence, knowing the restoration will be ready when you need it.

-How to Order Emax Crowns Online
+Your Step-by-Step Guide to Ordering Emax Crowns Online

 Ordering Emax crowns online should be a smooth and predictable part of your workflow.
 When you partner with the right lab, the process is straightforward, allowing you to focus on your patients.
 The key is a clear system for preparing your case, submitting all necessary details, and understanding the lab’s timeline.
 A digital approach simplifies this collaboration, improving accuracy and communication.
 Let’s walk through the three main steps to ensure every Emax crown order is a success.